The Role of Confounders and Linearity in Ecological Inference: A Reassessment: Confounding and Linearity in Ecological Inference

 \end{proposition}

-In other words, a regression of \(\bar Y_g\) on \(\bar{\vb X}_g\) can consistently estimate \(\vbg\beta\), as long as one believes that CCAR holds.
-This estimator is known as \emph{Goodman regression} or \emph{ecological regression} \citep{goodman1953ecological}.
-Proofs for all propositions in this paper are in Appendix~\ref{sec-app-proofs}.
+In other words, a regression of \(\bar Y_g\) on \(\bar{\vb X}_g\) with no intercept can consistently estimate \(\vbg\beta\), as long as one believes that CCAR holds.
+In the ecological inference context, this estimator is known as \emph{Goodman regression} or \emph{ecological regression}.\footnote{\textcite{goodman1953ecological} itself, however, warned against making a CCAR-like constancy assumption \autocite{wakefield2004ecological}.}